fastoch/Networking/Switch_basic_config.md

 exit
 vlan 20
 name Printers
+exit
+vlan 30
+name HR
+exit
+vlan 40 name IT
+exit
+show vlan
 ```
 We name the VLANs to remember why we created them.
+At the end, we make sure that we've created our VLANs as we wanted to.

+---

+## Assigning interfaces to our VLANs

 ---
 EOF